j3po/rodecasterfilesplit/README.md

 # RØDECaster Pro Multitrack Splitter

-These scripts extract single WAV files from the PolyWAV files recorded by RØDECaster Pro on SD card.
+These scripts extract single WAV files from a PolyWAV file recorded by RØDECaster Pro on SD card.
 The scripts are written for Windows and rely on the [ffmpeg](https://www.ffmpeg.org/) program.

 ## Multitrack Channel Layout
 The RØDECaster records the main stereo sum or all tracks in a WAV file on the SD card.